 - In a large bowl beat eggs with vanilla.
 Whisk in chocolate mixture.

 - Sift together flour, baking soda and salt.
 In several additions, whisk dry ingredients into batter.
-Chill for one hour, or overnight.
+Chill for two hours until very cold, or overnight.

 - Preheat oven to 325° F.

 - Scoop batter using a 1-2-inch ice cream scoop (or two large spoons).
 Space cookies two inches apart on a parchment-lined baking pan.
-Use hot water to keep scoop clean and batter from building up and preventing release.
+Use hot water to keep the scoop clean.

 - Bake cookies about 10 minutes for two-inch cookies (adjust baking time for size), just until they begin to rise and loose their sheen.

 - Cool completely on the pan set over a rack, then fill with buttercream.